IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 **Detection**

-Above, you will find that I created an alert - User Account Created (index=* EventCode=4720).
+Above, you will find that I created an alert - User Account Created (index=main EventCode=4720).
 When the user was created, this produced an alert.

 <img width="685" height="265" alt="image" src="https://github.com/user-attachments/assets/7eadfa9e-dd5c-4aad-85f7-565194f7916a" />